XianyiCheng/HiDex/Readme.md

 And then go back to rebuild dart and this probject.

 # Run Examples
-The setup for different tasks is in `/data/{task-name}/setup.yaml`

 To check a task
 ```
 build/bin/hidex_planner data/{task-name}
 ```
 Currently, the default is to visualize a plan it has generated and saved before.
-You can change the `visualize_option` in the setup.yaml in the task folder to do the planning.
+You can change the `visualize_option` in the setup.yaml in the task folder to run the planning.
 It includes "csv" (visualize a plan), "setup" (visualize the environment setup and start and goal), "save" (run the planner and save the result), "show" (run the planner, save the result, and visualize the plan).
-Please check the `setup.yaml` in `data/template_task` for more instructions.
+Please check `{project-root}/data/template_task/setup.yaml` for more instructions.

 Here is an example.
 Run this in the project root folder